James Fitzjames Stephen: Return to England, 1872–1879

-Stephen, mainly for family reasons, returned to England in the spring of 1872.
+Stephen returned, mainly for family reasons, to England in the spring of 1872.
 During the voyage he wrote a series of articles which resulted in his book Liberty, Equality, Fraternity (1873–1874)--a protest against John Stuart Mill's neo-utilitarianism.
 Around this time, Leslie Stephen noted the influence of Thomas Carlyle on his brother's thought.
 This showed in Stephen's famous attack on the thesis of John Stuart Mill's essay On Liberty, arguing for legal compulsion, coercion and restraint in the interests of morality and religion.
 Stephen argued, "Force is an absolutely essential element of all law whatever."

 Fitzjames Stephen stood in an 1873 by-election as a Liberal for Dundee, but came in last place.
 The same year, he was elected to the Metaphysical Society; he gave seven papers to the Society, making him one of its most active members.
 In 1875, he was appointed Professor of Common Law at the Inns of Court.
 He also sat on government commissions on fugitive slaves (1876), extradition (1878), and copyright (1878).
 He also appeared irregularly as counsel in the Judicial Committee of the Privy Council.

 Experience in India gave Stephen opportunity for his next activity.
 The government of India had been driven by the conditions of the Indian judicial system to recast a considerable part of the English law which had been informally imported.
 Criminal law procedure, and a good deal of commercial law, had been or were being put into easily understood language, intelligible to civilian magistrates.
 The rational substance of the law was preserved, while disorder and excessive technicalities were removed.
 Using Jeremy Bentham's ideal of codification, he attempted to get the same principles put into practice in the United Kingdom.
 As a preparatory step, Stephen also privately published digests in code form of the law of evidence (1876) and criminal law (1877).

 In August 1877, Stephen's proposals were taken up by the government and he was asked to draft a criminal code for England.
 He completed his draft in early 1878 and it was debated in Parliament, after which it was referred to a Royal Commission under the chairmanship of Lord Blackburn, with Stephen as a member.
 In 1879, the Commission produced a draft bill, which received opposition from many quarters.
 It did, however, serve as the basis of the criminal codes of many parts of the British Empire, including those of Canada, Australia, and New Zealand.